On the Support of Minimizers of Causal Variational Principles

 Furthermore, using~\eqref{gradient}, we know that with $b\neq 0$.
 Thus, choosing~$u=(\alpha, -2 \alpha, \alpha, \beta)$ with~$\alpha, \beta \in \R$, it is

 For sufficiently small~$\varepsilon$, the matrix in this equation has a negative determinant, in contradiction to Corollary~\ref{matrix}. \QED This completes the proof of Theorem~\ref{thmmain1}.

-In order to finish the proof of Theorem~\ref{thmmain2}, we first remark that combining the symmetry of~$\D$ with the assumption that~$\D$ is locally translation symmetric at~$x$ with respect to~$c$, we know that~$\D(c(t), c(t')) = f(|t-t'|)$.
-A Taylor expansion of~$f$ yields the following simplification and generalization of Lemma~\ref{lemma420},
+In order to finish the proof of Theorem~\ref{thmmain2}, we first remark that, combining the symmetry of~$\D$ with the assumption that~$\D$ is locally translation symmetric at~$x$ with respect to~$c$, we know that~$\D(c(t), c(t')) = f(|t-t'|)$.
+After rescaling, we can assume that $f(0)=1$.
+A Taylor expansion of~$f$ then yields the following simplification and generalization of Lemma~\ref{lemma420},

-where the real coefficients~$a_i$ only depend on $c$. \begin{Lemma} Under the assumptions of Theorem~\ref{thmmain2}, the statement~\eqref{remains} holds. \end{Lemma} \Proof Let us first verify that in the real analytic case, there is a~$p$ such that~\eqref{gradient_eq} holds.
+where the real coefficients~$a_i$ only depend on~$\D$ and the curve~$c$. \begin{Lemma} Under the assumptions of Theorem~\ref{thmmain2}, the statement~\eqref{remains} holds. \end{Lemma} \Proof Let us first verify that in the real analytic case, there is a~$p$ such that~\eqref{gradient_eq} holds.
 Namely, assuming the contrary, all the $t$-derivatives of the function~$\D(c(t), y)$ vanish.
 As the function~$\D(c(t), y)$ is real analytic in a neighborhood of~$t=0$ (as the composition of analytic functions is analytic), it follows that this function is locally constant.
 This contradicts the fact that~$\D(c(t), y)$ changes sign at~$t=0$.

 Assume conversely that for $x \in \overset{\circ}{\supp \rho}$ there is a point~$y\in \supp\rho\cap\K(x)$.
 We choose the chain~$x_0, x_1=x, x_2, \ldots, x_k$ as in~\eqref{chain} with~$k=p+1$.
 We use the notation of Corollary~\ref{matrix} in case~$N=k$.
 Then the Gram matrix~$L$ becomes